bitzCognautic/Argon/README.md

-# 🚀 Argon - Ultimate Performance Optimization for Minecraft 1.21.10
+# 🚀 Argon - Ultimate Performance Optimization for Minecraft

-**Boost your FPS by 20-90%** with Argon, the most comprehensive performance mod for Minecraft 1.21.10!
+**Boost your FPS by 20-90%** with Argon, the most comprehensive performance mod for Minecraft!

 ## ⚡ What is Argon?